rossthedevigner/fitbod-sample-data/README.md

 ## Usage

-Simply log in with a provider username and password to view the sample data.
+Simply log in with a provided username and password to view the sample data.
 The app will highlight and chart the 1RM (rep max) over the course of an individual exercise's lifetime.
-To switch users, simple hard refresh the page.
+To switch users, just refresh the page.